 Location: NU-Q 3-336 Phone: +974 4454 5008

-Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Title IX Coordinator or Deputy Title IX Coordinator.
+Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Office of Civil Rights and Title IX Compliance.
 The Confidential Resources listed above are not subject to this reporting requirement.

 6. Support Services

 Support services are individualized measures offered as appropriate to either or both the reporting and responding parties involved in an incident of sexual misconduct, prior to an investigation or while an investigation is pending.
 Support services include counseling, extensions of time or other course-related adjustments, modifications of work or class schedules, campus escort services, restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campus, and other similar accommodations.
 Support services will be individualized and appropriate based on the information gathered by the Office of Civil Rights and Title IX Compliance, making every effort to avoid depriving any student of their education.
 The measures needed by each party may change over time, and the Office of Civil Rights and Title IX Compliance will communicate with parties throughout an investigation to ensure that any interim measures are necessary and effective based on the parties’ evolving needs.

 7. Preserve Evidence